 Frontsight-Backsight averaging is a method of measuring points in frontsight and backsight mode and averaging them.
-This method can only be used in jobs that measure individual points.
-Features cannot be measured with this method.
+This method can only be used in jobs that measure individual points, features cannot be measured with this method.
 When measuring a frontsight-backsight job, every point must be measured in both frontsight and backsight.
 This method is only used beneficial on an Un-compensated Tracker.

 - User Manual for the Vantage Laser Tracker

 - User Manual for the ION Laser Tracker